kmwtechnology/lucille/lucille-plugins/lucille-ocr/README.md

 ### Static Form Extraction
 Static form extraction allows a user to statically (in the config) specify form templates and the pages they should be applied.
-To enable this, include an `extraction_templates` field containing the templates and a `pages` field containing a map from page numbers to the name of the template to be applied.
+To enable this, include an `extraction_templates` field containing the templates and a `pages` field containing a map from page numbers to the name of the template to be applied (for non-pdf files a page number of 0 should be used to refer to the entire image).
 Templates themselves take the following form:
 ```json
   {
     name: "w2",